yochaigal/cairn/cairn-srd.md

 ### Treasure
 - A Treasure is specific to the environment from where it is recovered.
 It tells a story.
-- Treasure is highly valuable, almost always bulky,and rarely useful beyond its worth and prestige.
+- Treasure is highly valuable, almost always bulky, and rarely useful beyond its worth and prestige.
-- Relics are not Treasure,though they are useful and interesting.
+- Relics are not Treasure, though they are useful and interesting.
 - Use **Treasure** as a lure to exotic locations under the protection of intimidating foes.

 ### Choice